asaelmg/starter-hugo-academic/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Experienced Analyst with over 9 years experience.
+bio: Experienced analyst with over 10 years of experience.

 interests:
 - Analytics